 - Would be the first generation in their family to graduate from a four-year accredited college or university

 - Demonstrate financial need.
-Use the following link as a guideline: https://aspe.hhs.gov/poverty-guidelines
+Use the following link as a guideline: Income guideline reference table.

 - Students can initially self-report family income levels if they apply to the program.
 However, at a later date students accepted into the program may be asked to provide documentation.
 Acceptable forms of documentation will be communicated upon acceptance.

-- facial masks (provided), hand sanitizer readily available, social distancing in learning environments, hand washing stations, and regular disinfecting practices of surfaces.
+- Facial masks will be provided, hand sanitizer will be readily available, there will be social distancing in learning environments, hand washing stations will be available, and surfaces will be disinfected regularly.

 - Meals - Breakfast and lunch will be provided to all participants.
-Students (guardians) will need to report any special diet requests, i.e. food allergies, religious restrictions, etc.
+Students or their guardians will need to report any special diet requests, i.e. food allergies, religious restrictions, etc.

 - Professional Appearance – Students are expected to dress professionally in proper program attire.
 Proper program attire consists of white ASPIRE polo shirt and khakis, black, or navy slacks.
 No jeans or leggings are permitted.
 Hair must be a natural color (ie no pink, blue, green, etc.).
 Scholars must attend sessions in uniform, neat, clean, and well groomed.